-Monitoring and Evaluation
+Monitoring, Evaluation and Feedback

-This is done by the Norfolk Steps instructors using the incident forms, support and intervention plans and class monitoring.
+This is done by the Norfolk Steps instructors/Headteacher using the incident forms, support and intervention plans and class monitoring.
+It is a shared ethos that feedback is given personally or as a whole class/staff to ensure that practise is in line with policy and training.
+It is part of our commitment to continually reflect and progress both the expectations of a pupil and our knowledge and rationale.
 The head teacher reports to Governors annually.